Towner County Living Center

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were given antianxiety medications.
-Antianxiety drugs are prescribed to patients suffering from anxiety or depression.
+This tells you the percentage of patients who were given antianxiety medications.
+Antianxiety drugs are administered to residents suffering from anxiety and depression.

 Managing Depression Among Residents